Skip to Main Content

 Publication Date: 2015

-Trouble Tomorrow by Obulejo's name means 'trouble tomorrow' in the Ma'di language, and there is plenty of trouble for sixteen-year-old Obulejo when his town is attacked by Rebel troops.
-Separated from family and close friends, Obulejo flees into the hills and then makes a terrifying journey, full of danger from wild animals and pursuing soldiers.
-Once across the border in a refugee camp, he is safer but has no future - until he joins a pioneering peace education program and begins to find ways to create a more hopeful life for himself and others.
+Trouble Tomorrow by Obulejo, a sixteen-year-old Madi boy, is asleep when the town is attacked by Rebel troops.
+Separated from family, Obulejo flees on a terrifying journey.
+Once across the border in a refugee camp, he is safer but has no future -- until he joins a pioneering peace education program and begins to find ways to create a more hopeful life for himself and others.

 Call Number: F WHI